Aliases for PAX5 Gene

 GeneCards Summary for PAX5 Gene

 PAX5 (Paired Box 5) is a Protein Coding gene.
-Diseases associated with PAX5 include leukemia, acute lymphoblastic 3 and lymphoplasmacytic lymphoma.
-Among its related pathways are Wnt / Hedgehog / Notch and Transcriptional misregulation in cancer.
-GO annotations related to this gene include sequence-specific DNA binding transcription factor activity.
+Diseases associated with PAX5 include leukemia, acute lymphoblastic 3 and precursor b-cell acute lymphoblastic leukemia.
+Among its related pathways are IgA-Producing B Cells in the Intestine and Id Signaling Pathway.
+GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and transcriptional activator activity, RNA polymerase II core promoter proximal region sequence-specific binding.
 An important paralog of this gene is PAX4.

 UniProtKB/Swiss-Prot for PAX5 Gene

 May play an important role in B-cell differentiation as well as neural development and spermatogenesis.
 Involved in the regulation of the CD19 gene, a B-lymphoid-specific target gene.